 Policy on Travel to Restricted Travel Areas

-Students wishing to study abroad or engage in university-affiliated travel in a location considered a Restricted Travel Area must petition the Study Away Office to request special approval.
-Students and Study Away Program Directors must discuss with the Study Away Director their intended plans and initiate the petition process.
+Students wishing to study abroad or engage in university-affiliated travel in a location considered a Restricted Travel Area must petition the Office of Education Abroad to request special approval.
+Students and Education Abroad Program Directors must discuss with the Education Abroad Director their intended plans and initiate the petition process.

 “Restricted Travel Area” is defined as any location for which: